BlogCustomer Experience

 What is customer experience analysis?

-In short: customer experience analytics is the process of tracking and analyzing customer data.
-In general, CX analytics is intended to help businesses better understand their customers - their feelings and viewpoints - for uses in marketing, service, and product development.
+In short: customer experience analytics is the process of tracking and analyzing customer data In general, CX analytics is intended to help businesses better understand customer needs, expectations, and perspective—for uses in marketing, service, and product development.
 Tracking customer experience analytics is important for quite a few reasons and for your B2B customer experience in general.

 • The CX Management market in the US reached $2.9B in 2021 and is expected to grow 15.3% every year from 2022 to 2030.
 (Grand View Research)